TGOS/PleaseFixCocoaPods/README.md

 	- **Frameworks**

-		They are bundles themselves (directories appearing as a single file), consisting of at least a property list (`Info.plist`) and a library.
+		Frameworks are bundles (directories appearing as a single file), consisting of at least a property list (`Info.plist`) and a library.
 		They can also contain further files like headers or a module map, as well as further embedded frameworks and dynamic libraries.
 Their extensions is